 Prenatal yoga classes also offer a “kula,” or what is known in Sanskrit as a community of the heart, an intentional community.
 With the support of both loved ones and a yoga community consisting of both pregnant and not pregnant women and men, prenatal yoga practitioners can feel a sense of support on many different levels.

 As pregnancy progresses, aches and pains, a disturbed sense of balance, and lack of strength may increase due to the enlarged belly.
 However, practicing with a trained prenatal instructor can help you gain strength, reduce pain, and most importantly, reduce stress.

 Below are some prenatal asanas (poses) that will help you gain strength, open the hips, and reduce stress.
 Or course, it’s important to speak to your doctor before beginning any new exercise.
-Note that for pregnant women, twists, abdominal exercises, holding the breath, lying on the back, or hot yoga are not recommended.
+Note that for pregnant women, we don’t recommend twists, abdominal exercises, holding the breath, lying on the back, or hot yoga.
 Additionally, remember to listen to your body, as a pose that may have felt great yesterday may not work for you today.

 Opening the Hips

 Pregnant women may find that they can stretch just a touch further thanks to the increased amount of relaxin in the body, which loosen joints as well as promote milk production, muscle contractions, with the side effect of heartburn.